makkus/freckles/README.rst

 (Current) caveats
 *****************

 - this whole thing is still very much work in progress, so things might break, or they might break your machine.
-Use at your own risk.
-- error messages are very raw, testing is, apart from a few bits and pieces, non-existent
-- sometimes, cancelling it's execution can result in some runaway tasks (e.g. a kicked-off 'apt' process isn't killed and will run until it is finished by itself) -- this doesn't happen often, and it's usually of no consequence.
-But important to know I guess.
+I'd say, currently, it can be considered 'working prototype' level of quality.
+Error messages are raw, logging and testing is not implemented yet.
+That being said, I've used it for a while now with no major hickups (mostly on Debian-based platforms, others might have more issues)
 - by it's nature, *freckles* changes your system and configuration.
 Whatever you do is your own responsibity, don't just copy and paste commands you don't understand.
+- the whole thing is written to make efficient use of ansible modules and roles, and thus depends a lot on the quality and availability of such roles.
 - everything ``git`` related is done using the `ansible git module <http://docs.ansible.com/ansible/latest/git_module.html>`_, which 'shadows' a git repository with the latest remote version, if the local version has commited changes that aren't pushed yet.
 Nothing is lost, but it's an inconvenience when that happens.
-- mostly developed on Debian & Ubuntu, so RedHat-based platforms and Mac OS X might not work as well just yet (although I spent a shitload of time to support Mac OS X, so it shouldn't be far off)
+- sometimes, cancelling it's execution can result in some runaway tasks (e.g. a kicked-off 'apt' process isn't killed and will run until it is finished by itself) -- this doesn't happen often, and it's usually of no consequence.
+But important to know I guess.
-- as *freckles* and it's adapters use conventions to minimize the need for configuration, it is fairly opinionated on how to do things, necessarily.
+- as *freckelize* and it's adapters use conventions to minimize the need for configuration, it is fairly opinionated on how to do things, necessarily.
 You might, for example, not like the way ``dotfiles`` are 'stowed' (preferring maybe using an external git work-tree, or whatnot), or how the ``python-dev`` adapter handles python code.
 That being said, it is certainly possible to just write another adapter, or add different options to existing ones.
 - on Mac OS X, in most cases the Command-line tools package as well as 'homebrew' will be installed.
 I'm not a Mac user, but I assume that is what most people will want anyway.
 Or at least don't mind.

 License